-Though perhaps better known for their sweet peppers, the Italians are also maestros of heat who have given generously to the chilli world.
-One of their more distinctive contributions is a curious-looking variety (C. annuum) whose bullet-shaped fruit grow upright in bunches.
-Once seen, never forgotten, and so different is this ‘bunch’ chilli that there is no question about getting its identity right.
+Though perhaps better known for their sweet peppers, the Italians are also maestros of heat and have given generously to the chilli world.
+One of their more distinctive contributions is a curious-looking bunch chilli (C. annuum), whose bullet-shaped fruit grow upright in clusters at the end of each stem.
+Once seen, never forgotten, and so different is this chilli that there is no question about getting its identity right.

 Shops selling Turkish capsicums offer a standard selection of sweet peppers that consists of two varieties: ‘Dolma’ (C. annuum), a small, light green bell used for stuffing; and ‘Carliston’ (C. annuum), with yellowish, elongated fruit that can be over 200mm long.
 Both have little to recommend them from the point of view of flavour and are worth employing only when the use of authentic ingredients is an absolute necessity.